Subteams

 Sizing and Stability Calculations

 Subteam members determine the configuration and dimensions of the aircraft to ensure that the plane will be capable of flight, easy to control, and able to accomplish all of the required missions.
-This is done using hand calculations to promote a thorough understanding of the process, as well as with MATLAB code to easily optimize the design.
+Based on calculations derived from basic aerodynamics principles, an optimized code is written to efficiently determine the best sizing configuration.

 Airfoil Selection

-The Aerodynamics subteam selects the cross-sectional profiles of the wing and other aerodynamic elements, using data and plots to determine which shape will be the most effective.
-This is done both manually to promote understanding, and using a Python script for optimization.
+The Aerodynamics subteam selects the cross-sectional profiles of the wing and other aerodynamic elements, using data and plots to determine which shape will be the most effective and scripts for optimization.

 CFD and Wind Tunnel